-The cost of title insurance is paid as a one-time fee at closing, with coverage that last as long as there is a balance on the mortgage loan (if it’s a loan policy), or the owner or his or her heirs have an interest in the property (if there’s an Owner’s Policy).
+The cost of title insurance is determined by the State of Florida’s Office of Insurance Regulation (OIR), and it is promulgated rate paid as a one-time fee at closing, with coverage that last as long as there is a balance on the mortgage loan (if it’s a loan policy), or the owner or his or her heirs have an interest in the property (if there’s an Owner’s Policy).

 Every day in America, someone somewhere is buying or selling a home.
 And behind the scenes of each transaction is the title insurance industry.
 At Southern Title, our detailed-minded professionals conduct in-depth searches to uncover and remedy any problems with the title of ownership.